aaaaalbert/aaaaalbert.github.io/mini_hello_world.md

 ## What You Will Do
 You will deploy a pre-built Docker image to EdgeNet nodes around the world.
-The image will contain a simple web server that you write that provides the following interaction: navigating to it with the query string `?hostname=foo` will return a page with the text `Hello dyn1234567.yourisp.com from foo!` (using the name associated with your current uplink).
+The image contains a simple web echo server that provides the following interaction: navigating to it with the query string `?hostname=foo` will return a page with the text `Hello dyn1234567.yourisp.com from foo!` (using the name or IP address associated with your current uplink).
 A script on your own machine will navigate to each of the web servers and collect the responses.

 ## Technologies You Will Use